 Polyurethane roof coatings provide excellent flexibility, meaning temperature swings and ponding water are no problem.
 They are becoming a much more common roofing material thanks to their durability.

 One major concern with polyurethane roof coatings is their poor UV resistance, which causes them to turn yellow and chalk when exposed to UV rays.
 Since they are your building’s first line of defense against the sun, this is an alarming trait.

 Silicone roof coatings are the most flexible material available on this list, and they are often chosen for their ability to compensate for a building’s flexing with the change in temperature.
 They exhibit great UV resistance and protect the surface beneath the coating very well.

 Two major concerns with silicone roof coatings are dirt pickup and durability.
-These coatings do pick up a lot of dirt, so they should be used in areas where aesthetics are important.
-The coatings can be easily power-washed, but they will get dirty in between.
+Keep in mind that if you have an area where aesthetics are a priority, silicone coatings pick up a lot of dirt.
+Luckily, the coatings can be easily power-washed, but they will get dirty in between.
 Their durability is also sometimes a question mark, although if you are careful not to drop sharp objects on the roof, they should be fine.
 Another way to avoid the durability problem is to install granules on the roof.

 These are just three of the many different roof coatings on the market today.
 Each one is fit for a different situation where it performs best.
 If you have questions about your building or any of the coatings discussed above, give us a call, we’d love to chat.